myIR, payments and more

 |Customers in debt|

-Customers not registered for GST or PAYE and not belonging to large enterprises (LE) and non-profit organisations (NPO).
+Customers not registered for GST or PAYE and not belonging to large enterprises (LE) or non-profit organisations (NPO).

 |Large enterprise (LE)|